dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project.md

 Each developer must generate their Databricks PAT and use the token in their development credentials.
 They will also specify a unique developer schema that will store the tables and views generated by dbt runs executed from their IDE.
 This provides isolated developer environments and ensures data access is fit for purpose.

-Let’s generate a [Databricks PAT token](https://docs.databricks.com/sql/user/security/personal-access-tokens.html) for Development:
+Let’s generate a [Databricks personal access token (PAT)](https://docs.databricks.com/sql/user/security/personal-access-tokens.html) for Development:

 1. In Databricks, click on your Databricks username in the top bar and select User Settings in the drop down.
 2. On the Access token tab, click Generate new token.
 3. Click Generate.
 4. Copy the displayed token and click Done. (don’t lose it!)

 For your development credentials/profiles.yml: